Setting up Octez Services#

 shipped with the package.

-It will also start a DAL node alongside the baker, which is the recommended setting for all bakers.
+It will also start the DAL node alongside the baker, which is the recommended setting for all bakers.

 The DAL node is run in a default configuration, that is, in controller mode without any profile; you may edit file /etc/default/octez-dal-node